~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “You assumed?”
 Frank tried not to sound desperate as he attempted to extract what felt like vital information.

-Frank managed a small smile.
+Frank managed a thin smile.
 It wasn’t Zhang’s fault he was going through this strange internal struggle.
 Which was probably nothing.
 He was being ridiculous.

 Without warning, the kitchen radio sprung to life.
 A familiar song seeped through the small speakers, rinsed with static.